Coleman High School (Texas)

-Coleman High School is a public high school located in Coleman, Texas (USA) and classified as a 3A school by the UIL.
+Coleman High School is a public high school located in Coleman, Texas (USA) and classified as a 2A school by the UIL.
 It is part of the Coleman Independent School District located in central Coleman County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

-In May, 2012, the former Novice School closed due to financial troubles and formally consolidated with Coleman ISD on March 1, 2013.
+In May 2012, the former Novice School closed due to financial troubles and formally consolidated with Coleman ISD on March 1, 2013.

 Athletics

 The Coleman Bluecats compete in the following sports: